haiwera-silk-cd/magento-devdocs/guides/v2.0/contributor-guide/contributing_dod.md

 When submitting either code or documentation, a brief summary of the work should be included in the commit message.

-Additionally, the code itself should follow our [DocBlock standard][0] and contain high-quality comments and descriptions for all classes and methods.
+Additionally, the code itself should follow our [注释文档块规范][0] and contain high-quality comments and descriptions for all classes and methods.

 Any backwards-incompatible changes must also be recorded in the accompanying documentation, using the following format: